The Common Eider: a Bird of Uncommon Resilience

 Icelandic farmers - an unlikely symbiotic relationship

-Rocky shorelines and coastal lagoons form the eider duck’s natural nesting habitat, where they’re vulnerable to predators like mink, foxes, and seagulls.
+Rocky shorelines and coastal lagoons form the eider duck’s natural nesting habitat, where they’re vulnerable to predators like minks, foxes, and seagulls.
 Combined with human hunting activities, the eider duck was pushed to the brink of extinction in the 19th century.

 In Iceland, we have a special relationship with the eider duck.
 If you walk around an eider farm, you’d be more likely to compare the eider duck to domesticated cats than, say, farm poultry like chickens.
 You’d see a traditional farmstead littered with dozens of large, furry nests - under doorways, in old tires; even on the roof!
 The eider ducks have become used to the presence of humans; in fact, they seem to quite like it.